jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 In general, there are two types of participants involved in the exchange of OpenC2 messages, as depicted in Figure 1-1:

 1. **OpenC2 Producers**: An OpenC2 Producer is an entity that creates commands to provide instruction to one or more systems to act in accordance with the content of the command.
 An OpenC2 Producer may receive and process responses in conjunction with a command.
 2. **OpenC2 Consumers**: An OpenC2 Consumer is an entity that receives and may act upon an OpenC2 command.
-An OpenC2 Consumer may create responses that provide any information captured or necessary to send back to the OpenC2 Producer.
+An OpenC2 Consumer may create responses that provide any information requested, captured or necessary to send back to the OpenC2 Producer.

 The language defines two payload structures:

-1. **Command**: An instruction from one system known as the OpenC2 "Producer", to one or more systems, the OpenC2 "Consumer(s)", to act on the content of the command.
+1. **Command**: An instruction from one system known as the OpenC2 "Producer", to one or more systems known as OpenC2 "Consumer(s)" with the purpose of acting on the content of the command.
-2. **Response**: Any information captured or necessary to send back to the OpenC2 Producer  that issued the Command, i.e., the OpenC2 Consumer’s response to the OpenC2 Producer.
+2. **Response**: Any information requested, captured or necessary to send back to the OpenC2 Producer that issued the command, i.e., the OpenC2 Consumer's response to the OpenC2 Producer.

 ![no alt title](./images/image_1.png)